Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### In what ways do Developers contribute to refining the Product Backlog?

-- [x] They ask questions in order to clarify the intent of Product Backlog items.
+- [x] They ask questions in order to clarify the intent of Product Backlog Items.
 - [ ] They do not.
 The Developers are only responsible for prioritizing technical work.
 - [ ] They do not.
 The Scrum Master and the Product Owner are responsible for Product Backlog Refinement.
 - [x] They give input on technical dependencies.
-- [x] They may update estimates for Product Backlog items.
+- [x] They may update estimates for Product Backlog Items.

 ### When should the Developers create their first automated build?